lsjostro/pulp_win/README.md

 ### Requirements

-Need the following to be able to upload MSIs from Linux
+Need the following to be able to upload MSIs from Linux:
-    python-sh
+  *  python-sh
-    msitools-0.01
+  *  msitools-0.01

 http://bonzini.fedorapeople.org/msitools-0.01.tar.gz